sergioB79/theForge/site/forge/content/forge/ideas/rejected/sunk-cost-fallacy-as-trap.md

 SUBTITLE: Chains Forged from Yesterday’s Fire

+INFO:
+Explores our tendency to keep feeding yesterday’s fires, mistaking sunk effort for destiny.
+Shows how the bias is real yet too managerial and thin for world-building work.
+Critiques its focus on resource misallocation while ignoring loyalty, narrative, and identity structures.
+Warns that overuse can legitimize cold abandonment, shaming entangled people as merely irrational.

 This idea stands just outside the gates: sharp, useful, widely invoked—but too clean, too managerial to bear the full weight of the Forge.
 It names a real trap, but it lives mostly as a warning label, not as a world-builder.

 ❌ WHY THIS IDEA DOES NOT BELONG IN THE FORGE